-Residential areas near King Fahd Causeway are some of the most sought-after areas in Bahrain.
+Residential areas near King Fahd Causeway are some of the most sought-after areas for rent in Bahrain.
 They benefit from many features, including easy access to both GCC nations.
 Officially opened in 1986, King Fahd Causeway is a series of bridges and causeways that connect Bahrain and the eastern region of Saudi Arabia.
 Initially, the idea behind the causeway was to strengthen the bond between both countries.
 While the will to construct it began to take form in 1965, construction began in 1981.
 With a total cost of $800 million, King Fahd Causeway is 25 km long and about 23 m wide.
 The drive across King Fahd Causeway would take, on average, just 20 minutes.
 In 2010, the causeway witnessed a $5.3 million expansion project.
 It included increasing the number of departure lanes from 10 to 17 and the number of arrival lanes from 13 to 18 on both sides.

 Located only 10 km away from Manama, Saar is one of the best residential areas near King Fahd Causeway.
 This district falls on the western side of Bahrain in the Northern Governorate and is famous for its elegant neighborhoods.
 In Saar, fully furnished two-bedroom apartments are usually around 400 to 600 BHD per month.
 The price depends widely on the neighborhood within the area.
 As for villas, a standard three-bedroom villa falls between 700 to 900 BHD per month.
 Of course, there are many more options waiting for you at Saar.
 Whether you are looking for a cozy studio or a five-bedroom villa with a private pool.

 Perfect for families, Saar boasts a multitude of restaurants, cafes, and entertainment venues.
 Moreover, it is home to Dilmun Club, Bahrain Rugby Football Club, and Saar Cultural and Sports Club.
 Saar’s fertile ground has helped it become the lush green urban haven it is today.
-Furthermore, artifacts dating back to the early Dilmun era have been uncovered at this residential area.
+Furthermore, artifacts dating back to the early Dilmun era have been uncovered in this residential area.
 A beautiful merge between old and new, Saar is definitely one of the best residential areas near King Fahd Causeway.

 Saar’s neighbor, Janabiyah, is also one of the best residential areas near King Fahd Causeway.
 Located in the northwest of Bahrain, close to the Gulf of Bahrain, Janabiyah is a village with many remnants dating back to the Dilmun era.
 Tourists usually stop by Janabiyah to visit the camel farms, which are home to around 100 camels.
 Due to its location, Janabiyah residents have access to many beaches that are only a short drive away.
 In addition, the area features facilities such as restaurants, cafes, shopping destinations, and schools.